+Symptoms of radon exposure are the number one cause of lung cancer among non-smokers, according to EPA estimates.
 Overall, radon symptoms are the second leading cause of lung cancer responsible for about 21,000 lung cancer deaths every year.
 About 2,900 of these deaths occur among people who have never smoked, which moved Dr. Richard H. Carmona, the U.S. Surgeon General, to issue a national health advisory on radon in 2005.

 Though Radon is formed and present in many places out of doors, most Radon exposure occurs due to indoor air quality in homes, offices, schools and other types of buildings.
 In fact, Radon gas exposure is a significant contributor to poor indoor air quality.
 It is a colorless and odorless gas that isn’t readily detectable by a human.
 Radon flows from the soil into outdoor air.
 Outside air typically contains very low levels of radon, but it can build up to higher concentrations indoors.

 Radon gas emitted from soil or rocks can also enter buildings through floor gaps or areas around wires, pumps or pipes.
 It most commonly collects in the low-lying areas of a home, particularly in basements or under pier and beam houses.
 People who spend a great deal of time in basements or under houses are at increased risk for radon poisoning.

 People whose water supply comes from deep, underground wells may also have higher exposure than those whose water comes from surface collection.
 Building materials can be a significant source of radon exposure, but very little testing is done for stone, rock, or tile products brought into building sites.